 A time interval counter is provided on-chip for counting longer intervals than the standard 8051 compatible timers are capable of.
 The TIC is capable of timeout intervals ranging from 1/128 second to 255 hours.
-Furthermore, this counter is clocked by an internal R/C oscillator rather than the external crystal and has the ability to remain active in power-down mode and time long power-down intervals.
+Furthermore, this counter is clocked by the external 32.768 kHz crystal rather than the core clock and has the ability to remain active in power-down mode and time long power-down intervals.
 This has obvious applications for remote battery-powered sensors where regular widely spaced readings are required.
-The R/C oscillator is accurate to $\pm 10\%$ at 25°C. Note: Instructions to the TIC SFRs are also clocked at 32 kHz, sufficient time must be allowed for in user code for these instructions to execute.
+Note: Instructions to the TIC SFRs are also clocked at 32.768 kHz, sufficient time must be allowed for in user code for these instructions to execute.

 Six SFRs are associated with the time interval counter, TIMECON being its control register.
-Depending on the configuration of the IT0 and IT1 bits in TIMECON, the selected time counter register overflow will clock the interval counter.
+Depending on the configuration of the ITO and IT1 bits in TIMECON, the selected time counter register overflow will clock the interval counter.
 When this counter is equal to the time interval value loaded in the INTVAL SFR, the TII bit (TIMECON.2) is set and generates an interrupt if enabled.
-If the ADuC831 is in power-down mode, again with TIC interrupt enabled, the TII bit will wake up the device and resume code execution by vectoring directly to the TIC interrupt service vector address at 0053H.
+If the ADuC832 is in power-down mode, again with TIC interrupt enabled, the TII bit will wake up the device and resume code execution by vectoring directly to the TIC interrupt service vector address at 0053H.
 The TIC-related SFRs are described below.
-Note also that the time-base SFRs can be written initially with the current time, the TIC can then be controlled and accessed by user software.
+Note also that the timebase SFRs can be written initially with the current time; the TIC can then be controlled and accessed by user software.
 In effect, this facilitates the implementation of a real-time clock.
 A block diagram of the TIC is shown in Figure 35.